eric15342335/comp2113-engg1340-group-project/README.md

 - `B`: Buy a stock.
 - `S`: Sell a stock.
-- `T`: Select a stock (or `0` for [*Happy Stock Index*](https://eric15342335.github.io/comp2113-engg1340-group-project/main_8cpp.html#a2b63ee26099544b05219dff874052fa8)) to display corresponding *price history* graph.
+- `T`: Select a stock (or `0` for [*Happy Stock Index*](https://eric15342335.github.io/comp2113-engg1340-group-project/main_8cpp.html#a2b63ee26099544b05219dff874052fa8)) to display corresponding *price history* graph which shows the performance of a stock in the past, ie the fluctuation in stock price.
+Enter `T` again to hide the pop-up.
-- `E`: Display all on-going events.
+- `E`: Display all ongoing events that affect the performance of stocks.
 Enter `E` again to hide the pop-up.
-- `N`: Proceed to next round.
+- `N`: Proceed to the next round.
 The game will generate new stock prices and events.
 - `X`: Exit the game.

 You may wonder why there is no "[Save](https://en.wikipedia.org/wiki/Saved_game)" button.
 The answer is --- you don't need it!